kurg/KendyVerse/README.md

 adding kstart04.py to kstart20.py
 I am also continuing on Unity Pathway.
 Hope to complete it in this Dec 21 vacation

+May 2022
+Added KendyVerse01.py

+This is the first stand-alone file for the KendyVerse Adventure Script Obviously, it is a game and a work in progress :)
+It is also a splitoff from kstart2025.py

 Thats it for now :)